WilliamTique/Prueba-Repositorio-Formulario/README.md

 - **[Bash Script to automate deployment]**
 - **[CI and CD Deployment with Netlify]**

-### Series List:
- TV Amaze App fetches data from the TV Maze API and displays an extensive list of TV series to users.
-The app employs REST methods to efficiently retrieve and present series information, including title, genre, summary, and rating.
-The well-organized series list provides users with a seamless browsing experience.
-Render different series by genre and   search series by title.

-### Likes:
- Users can express their preferences and indicate their favorite series by utilizing the "Like" feature.
-This functionality is achieved through REST methods, enabling users to interact with the app and curate their personal collection of liked shows.
-By utilizing async/await and Promises, the app ensures smooth and responsive liking functionality.

-### Comments Popup:
- TV Amaze App enables users to engage in discussions and share their thoughts on specific TV series by leaving comments.
-Leveraging REST methods, users can interact with the app to post comments, fostering a community-driven environment.
-The implementation of ES6 modules and async/await allows for seamless handling of comment-related operations in a popup window.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LIVE DEMO -->